MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ## Where can I run Azure Kubernetes Service?

-Azure Kubernetes Service is available on the following platforms.
+Azure Kubernetes Service is available on the following platforms:

 - In the Azure cloud via [Azure Kubernetes Service in Azure](/azure/aks/intro-kubernetes)
 - On-premises via Azure Kubernetes Service on Azure Stack HCI (what this article is all about)